simonteozw/tp/docs/DeveloperGuide.md

 **Extensions**

 *   1.a.
 The requested module does not exist
+    *   1.a.1 User cannot view the module's page

+        Use case ends.
+*   1.b.
+The requested module does not have any tasks
-    *   1.a.1 TrackIt@NUS shows an error message
+    *   1.b.1 TrackIt@NUS shows no tasks

-        Use case resumes at step 1.
+        Use case ends.

 ### Contact